jaxxstorm/leebriggs.co.uk/_posts/2018-10-16-using-kubeless-for-kubernetes-events.md

  - runtime: specify a runtime for the function, in this case, python 3.6
  - from-file: path to your file containing your function
  - handler: this is the important part.
 A handler is the kubeless function to call when an event is received.
-It's in the format <filename>.<functionname>.
-So in our case, our file was called test.py and our function was called dump, so we specify `test.dump`.
+It's in the format `<filename>`.`<functionname>`.
+So in our case, our file was called `test.py` and our function was called `dump`, so we specify `test.dump`.
  - namespace: make sure you specify the namespace you deployed kubeless to!

 So you should now have a function deployed: